-Pancakes or Waffles - Which is The More Healthy Breakfast Option?
+Pancakes or Waffles - Which Is the Healthier Breakfast Option?

 Start off the day with healthy, yummylicious breakfast

 I absolutely love pancakes and can have them any time of the day be it for lunch, breakfast, or dinner.
 That's how much I relish them.
 I like waffles too and have them on a regular basis with a scoop of ice cream.
 I am a big fan of Belgian chocolate waffles which feel like small pieces of pure heaven in my mouth.
 Recently when I finished my share of waffles with ice cream, it got me thinking about its health benefits.
 Obviously, having the ice cream there doesn't really ascent its health quotient, but I got thinking about which is the healthier option of the two - pancakes or waffles.
 Let's just compare the two breakfast favorites and find out.

 Pictures courtesy: All pictures on this page are from Free Digital Photos gallery

 Which is your preferred breakfast choice: pancakes or waffles?

 Let's first figure out what's the good stuff in pancakes and waffles apart from their heavenly taste.